CleanBREATHE

 Project idea

-The CleanBREATHE collaborative project Technical & Educational Solution Strategies on Air Pollution through a Blended Research Approach; Subproject: User Interface Design, Social Intervention, and Citizen Participation aims to explore the impact of awareness-raising strategies and the effect of mobile survey methods disseminated through social networks.
-The analysis and visualization of air quality data are intended to sharpen the general public’s perception of air pollution and related problems.
-The intended goals for reducing air pollution through the CleanBREATHE project are divided into three sub-goals:
+through a Blended Research Approach; Subproject: User Interface Design, Social Intervention and Citizen Participation aims to explore the impact of awareness raising strategies and the effect of mobile survey methods disseminated through social networks.
+The analysis and visualization of air quality data are intended to sharpen the perception of air pollution and related problems for the general public.
+The intended goals for reducing air pollution through the CleanBREATHE project are divided into 3 sub-goals:

 Goals

-Goal 2: From the data, potential actions for the public, industry, and government organizations will be derived.
-A citizen participation and social intervention approach will be used to create long–term behavioral changes.
+Goal 2:From the data, potential actions for the public, industry, as well as government organizations will be derived.
+A citizen participation and social intervention approach will be used to create long-term behavioral changes.

-Goal 3: Development of a new business model for the Sensor Kit and Public Awareness Installation.
+Goal 3:Development of a new business model for the Sensor Kit and Public Awareness Installation.

 Methods

-In the CleanBREATHE project, a design science research approach is used to test and further develop existing solutions and new approaches for forecasting air quality (prototypes).
+existing solutions and new approaches for forecasting air quality (prototypes).
 For this purpose, algorithms will be used to analyze data, extract air pollution characteristics and relate them to each other.
 CleanBREATHE will, in part, use the existing infrastructure of sensors and air quality data to raise awareness of air pollution.
-Based on the AirCare app, the concept, design, and technical implementation of such survey tools will be further developed.
+Based on the AirCare app, the concept, design and technical implementation of such survey tools will be further developed.

 We use the principle of mobile crowdsensing to collect additional data.
 The gain in locations and time periods in which data is collected improves the reliability of forecasts.
-The data is visually presented to users so that the app provides added educational value in the form of recommendations for action and ultimately encourages behavioral change.
+The data is visually presented to users, so that the app provides added educational value in the form of recommendations for action and ultimately encourages behavioral change.

 Workshops with citizens and students will raise awareness of the topic and increase participation in the data collection.
 In addition, a direct transfer of knowledge about air pollution and solutions for companies will be discussed.
 The goal is to raise public awareness of environmental issues and ultimately reduce air pollution.

-In a next step, the research results will be presented to policymakers.
-A marketable digital product at reasonable prices will be developed to achieve these goals with technological components that advance particulate matter awareness.
+marketable, digital product at reasonable prices will be developed with technological components that advance particulate matter awareness.

 Consortium

-• MagdeburgStendal University of Applied Sciences, Department of Economics, Research
+• Department of Economics, Research group SPiRIT

 • Ss.
-Cyril and Methodius University in Skopje (SCMU), Republic of North Macedonia, Faculty of
+Cyril and Methodius University in Skopje (SCMU), Republic of North Macedonia, Faculty of Computer Science and Engineering (FCSE), Laboratory for Eco-Informaticsk

-• Florian Brody, Business Innovation Coach, San Francisco
+• Business Innovation Coach

 • Federal Ministry of Education and Research (BMBF, WBC2019)